Baseball Writers' Association of America: Voting

 In or about 2000, the BBWAA took over the voting responsibility for the Edgar Martínez Award, given each year to the outstanding designated hitter in the American League.

 From 1953 to 1962, the BBWAA presented a "Sophomore of the Year Award" in each league.

 In 1997, a 36-member BBWAA panel selected the Major League Baseball All-Time Team.

-Awards display

-Replicas of various BBWAA awards and lists of past winners are displayed at the National Baseball Hall of Fame and Museum, in the Records Room, which also has other exhibits, including charts showing active and all-time leaders in various baseball statistical categories.

 BBWAA Career Excellence Award

 The annual BBWAA Career Excellence Award is the highest award given by the BBWAA.
 First awarded in 1962 to J. G. Taylor Spink, longtime publisher of The Sporting News, it was named the J. G. Taylor Spink Award until adopting its current name in February 2021.
 It has been awarded annually for "meritorious contributions to baseball writing", except for one year during the 1994–95 Major League Baseball strike.
-Recipients are not considered members of the National Baseball Hall of Fame, but are permanently recognized in an exhibit at the Hall's library.
+Recipients are not considered members of the National Baseball Hall of Fame but are permanently recognized in an exhibit at the Hall's library.